hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_and_discourses/104_the_free_soul.md

 (*Delivered in New York, 1896*)

-The analysis of the Sânkhyas stops with the duality of existence — Nature and souls.
+The analysis of the Sānkhyas stops with the duality of existence — Nature and souls.
 There are an infinite number of souls, which, being simple, cannot die, and must therefore be separate from Nature.
 Nature in itself changes and manifests all these phenomena; and the soul,